Action learning: Action Reflection Learning and the MiL model

+The World Institute for Action Learning model

-The model starts with 2 simple ground rules that ensure that statements follow and are related to questions and provide the authority for the coach to promote learning.
+The World Institute for Action Learning (WIAL) model was developed by Michael Marquardt, Skipton Leonard, Bea Carson and Arthur Freedman.
+The model starts with two simple "ground rules" that ensure that statements are related to questions, and grant authority to the coach in order to promote learning.
 Team members may develop additional ground rules, norms, and roles as they deem necessary or advantageous.
 Addressing Revans' concern that a coach's over-involvement in the problem-solving process will engender dependency, WIAL coaches only ask questions that encourage team members to reflect on the team's behavior (what is working, can be improved, or done differently) in efforts to improve learning and, ultimately, performance.

+Executive Action Learning (EAL) Model

+The action learning model has evolved from an organizational development tool led by learning and development (L&D) managers to organizational alignment and performance tool led by executives, where CEOs and their executive teams facilitate action-learning sessions to align the organizational objectives at various organizational levels and departments.
+One such example is the Executive Action-Learning (EAL) Model which originated in the United States in 2005.

+The EAL model differs from the traditional organizational training methods by shifting the focus from professor-led, general knowledge memorization and presentations to executive-led and project-based experiential reflection and problem-solving as the major learning tool.

 "Unlearning" as a prerequisite for "learning"

-Robert Kramer pioneered the use of action learning for officials in the U.S. government, and at the European Commission in Brussels and Luxembourg.
-He also introduced action learning to scientists at the European Environment Agency in Copenhagen, to officials of the Estonian government at the State Chancellery (Prime Minister's Office) in Tallinn, Estonia, and to students of communication and media studies at Corvinus University of Budapest.